themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 >
 > \-ERC
 >
 > Deep-excision is performed during laparoscopic excision surgery, where the surgeon carefully excises or removes, the entire lesion from wherever it is found.
 This includes the tissue beneath the surface.
-Endometriosis acts like an iceberg -  despite the disease being identified above the surface of the tissue, the majority is implanted into the tissue below the surface.
+Endometriosis acts like an iceberg- despite the disease being identified above the surface of the tissue, the majority is implanted into the tissue below the surface.
 This is why it is so important to find a surgeon who removes lesions in their entirety.
 >
 > \-endofound.org